charliewen95/current-flow-allostery/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with gb_network.
+This page details how to get started with flowNetwork.